kanboard/plugin-mailgun/README.md

 // Be sure to use the sender email address configured in Mailgun define('MAIL_FROM', 'sender-address-configured-in-mailgun@example.org');
 ```

-You can also define the token is the application settings.

 Use Mailgun to create tasks from emails
 ----------------------------------------